 BBVA, on the other hand, started its digital journey about eight years ago with its BBVA Wallet payment app.
 The bank also acquired big data startup Madiva, and made €300 million with their algorithm that used external data to improve the bank’s relationship with unengaged customers.

-to beat the fintechs
+Bet on automation to beat the fintechs

 There are a lot of ways that a fintech will be more innovative and faster to market than a large, legacy bank.
 But it’s a short-term advantage.
 The whole market is gearing up for automation, and the banks of today aren’t the ones of yesterday; long-term they’re becoming more entrepreneurial, experimental and tech-driven.
 In short, more like fintechs.